Are you wondering how to turn artwork into prints – believe it or not this process is not as tricky as it sounds! This is what you will need to do :

 The first thing you need to do is to digitise your artwork i.e. create a digital file from the original canvas/sheet of paper.
 You can either do this yourself with the help of a good scanner or you can employ a photographer/print shop with a large scale scanner to do this for you.
 I’ve always done this myself because good quality scanners aren’t actually that expensive AND you are in control of how the final image comes out.
 I’ve just found that doing things myself is quicker, easier and cheaper although I can fully understand why you would prefer to outsource this step as it isn’t exactly a thrill a minute!

 If you are going to digitise your artwork yourself then you will need a scanner that can scan in at a good enough resolution.
-The scanner I have is this one :
+The scanner I have is the Epson Perfection V370 but it has been discontinued.
+This is the latest model which has the same features.

-This is quite an old model now so there are newer and swankier versions on the market now.
-However this model works perfectly!
-The maximum resolution is 4800×9600 and it is very easy to use i.e. place your artwork in the scanner and press the button.
+The maximum resolution on this one is 4800×4800 DPI (so not quite as good as the V370 which was 4800×9600 DPI) but I think it’s definitely a great machine to start off on and it is very reasonably priced and it is very easy to use i.e. place your artwork in the scanner and press the button.
 The BEST bit about this scanner is that it has a flip top lid which means if you have a larger painting you can scan it in parts and then piece the parts together afterwards using software such as photoshop (which is exactly what I did with some of my larger paintings).

 Once you have your scanned jpeg image you will need to do some editing to ensure the colours are as true as you would like them, that the whites are white and the dark areas and shadows are correct.
 Below you can see the main things that I change :